luismartinezs/restaurant-reservation-system/README.md

   - [-] /users/:uid (manager)
   - [-] /users/new (manager)
 - [ ] page transitions
-  - [ ] speed up page transition to /restaurants (preload data or use suspense boundary)
+  - [x] speed up page transition to /restaurants (preload data or use suspense boundary)
+  - [x] same with restaurants/:uid
+  - [ ] same with reservations and reservations/:uid
 - [ ] init DB with plenty data for reservations + ratings so more realistic use case can be visualized
-  - [ ] same with restaurants/:uid
-  - [ ] same with reservations and reservations/:uid
 - [ ] add landing page similar to https://www.chope.co/phuket-restaurants
 - [ ] images
   - [ ] add ai generated images for restaurants